I wrote The Ultimate Guide to EI Sickness Benefits for people who need to apply for EI sickness benefits after going on sick leave from work.

 You won’t know exactly how much you will get until Service Canada processes your application for EI sickness benefits.
 Generally speaking, it will be 55% of your average insurable weekly earnings, up to a maximum amount.

-Currently, the maximum EI sickness payment is $562 per week.
-This is based on an income of $53,100 or more.
-These are based on 2019 rates and are subject to change each year as they are adjusted for inflation.
+The maximum EI sickness payment is $668 per week in 2024.
+These rates are based on 2024 and are subject to change each year as they are adjusted for inflation.

 You may be entitled to a higher benefit amount — called the family supplement — if you have children and your net family income is below $25,921.